MultiSafepay/docs/content/payments/boost/second-chance/_index.md

 For how to customize the template, see [Email templates](/payments/boost/email-template/).

 ## Potential errors

 {{< details title="External plugins" >}}

 Second Chance emails can create conflicts with external warehouse systems.
 In some cases, this can be resolved using a [cron job](/faq/general/multisafepay-glossary/#cron).
 However, this is not always a stable solution.

 For example, when a customer cancels an order in the webshop, they can still pay for it using Second Chance within 30 days or a specified time frame.
-For more information, see [Adjusting payment link lifetimes](/developer/api/adjusting-payment-link-lifetimes/).
+For more information, see API Reference - [Adjust payment link lifetimes](/api/#adjust-payment-link-lifetimes).

 If a cancelled order is subsequently paid for, MultiSafepay reopens the order in the webshop.
 A warehouse system may have already released the reservation on the order when it received **Cancelled** status, or may consider the **Cancelled** status permanent.
 As result, the items the customer ordered may no longer be available or in stock.